muhlemmer/gd/README.md

 ### Issue / bug reporting

 Please don't raise issues requesting all kinds of functionality, you are free to contribute instead.
-Any package build failures are usually just the result of a mismatch between the system's native profile and the one `gd-build-packages.sh` attempts to compile to.
-You need to examine and play around with package useflags and portage configuration to get it going the right way.

 If, however you find a miss-behaviour of the scripts itself, please raise an issue explaining:
  1. Which of the scripts
  2. What did you expect to happen?
  3. What happened?

 ## Contributing

-Please send a pull request for any improvements made.
-For any changes towards the portage config, please explain carefully how such a setting would serve the world and not just your setup.
+Pull requests are welcome!

 ## License